romana/romana/README.md

 ```
 The name should be a single word, and only contain letters and numbers.
 (No hyphens, underscores, etc.)

-The EC2 installation takes 20-25 mins to complete (on t2.large instances) and creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 Compute Nodes.
+The EC2 installation takes 20-25 mins to complete (on t2.large instances) and creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 additional Compute Nodes.
 Each OpenStack Node runs on a dedicated EC2 instance.
 Romana installs its OpenStack ML2 and IPAM drivers and creates a Romana router gateway interface on each Compute Node.

+By default, you will have one Controller and one additional Compute node.
+You can change the number of Compute nodes by editing `group_vars/all/stack` and providing a different value for `compute_nodes`.

 ### Teardown